Knowledge is Power

 A few STDs are curable, but most are treatable with either antiviral drugs or antibiotics.

 If you’re HIV negative and had anal or vaginal sex in the past 6 months with a partner who is HIV positive (and has an unknown or detectable viral load), you might want to consider taking PrEP (pre-exposure prophylaxis).
 The Centers for Disease Control and Prevention recommend PrEP to these people, as well as others who are at high risk of contracting HIV.
-You should also order an HIV Test Kit now to know your status.
+Make an appointment at one of our locations now to know your status.
 If you qualify for PrEP, a HealthyMD healthcare provider will prescribe it for you.

-Once it’s determined that PrEP is appropriate for you, we will advise you to order our at-home HIV Test Kit.
-If the results return negative, we will connect you with a healthcare provider who will prescribe you PrEP.
+Once it is determined that PrEP is appropriate for you and you have tested negative for HIV at one of our locations, we will connect you with a healthcare provider who will prescribe you PrEP.
 If the result is positive, we will help you find the right HIV medication for you.

 Some people experience side effects from PrEP such as diarrhea, nausea, headache, fatigue, or stomach pain.
 These effects usually go away over time, but feel free to contact a HealthyMD medical provider if you’re experiencing any discomfort.